holi-lab/ToolDial/README.md

 ```

-If you have completed up to step 2, the `data_generation/pair_list` should contain the following 8 files:
+If you have completed up to step 2, the Folder `data_generation/pair_list` should contain the following 8 files:

 ```
 aug_desc.json